GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Introduction

-Despite the wealth of information already obtained from spectroscopic observations of large samples of galaxies, most studies have been based on their integrated emission \citep[e.g.][]{cameronJADESProbingInterstellar2023, sandersExcitationIonizationProperties2023}, and a spatially-resolved analysis of their properties is still missing.
-In this regard, the advent of integral field spectroscopy (IFS) instrumentation aboard JWST provides, for the first time, the possibility to spatially resolve the full rest-frame optical suite of emission lines, from \OII to \Ha+ \NII+ \SII in galaxies beyond $z>3$ to study the physical properties of galaxies at early epochs.
+Despite the wealth of information already obtained from spectroscopic observations of large samples of galaxies, most studies have been based on their integrated emission \citep[e.g.][]{cameronJADESProbingInterstellar2023, carnianiJADESIncidenceRate2023,sandersExcitationIonizationProperties2023}, and a spatially resolved analysis of their properties is still missing.
+In this regard, the advent of integral field spectroscopy (IFS) instrumentation aboard JWST provides, for the first time, the possibility of spatially resolving the full rest-frame optical suite of emission lines, from \OII to \Ha+ \NII+ \SII, in galaxies beyond $z>3$, to study the physical properties of galaxies at early epochs.
 In particular, the NIRSpec instrument \citep{jakobsenNearInfraredSpectrographNIRSpec2022a} provides IFS capabilities \citep{bokerNearInfraredSpectrographNIRSpec2022} to study, in the near-infrared regime, the rest-frame optical emission from galaxies up to $z\sim9$.
-However, until now, only a few spatially-resolved studies have been performed on galaxies within this redshift range \citep[e.g.][]{pernaUltradenseInteractingEnvironment2023a, ublerGANIFSMassiveBlack2023a, wylezalekFirstResultsJWST2022}.
+However, until now, only a few spatially resolved studies have been performed on galaxies within this redshift range \citep[e.g.][]{pernaUltradenseInteractingEnvironment2023a, ublerGANIFSMassiveBlack2023a, wylezalekFirstResultsJWST2022}.

-In this paper we shed more light on the internal properties of high-redshift galaxies through the spatially resolved study of a galaxy group at $z\sim3.7$ that includes the massive, star-forming galaxy GS$\_$4891, through NIRSpec IFS observations.
-Previously observed in CANDELS \citep{groginCANDELSCosmicAssembly2011, koekemoerCANDELSCosmicAssembly2011} as part of the GOODS-South campaign, GS$\_$4891 lies at a favourable redshift to cover a wide range of spectral features from \OIIlines to \SIIlines in a single NIRSpec spectroscopic band at high spectral resolution.
+In this paper, we shed more light on the internal properties of high-redshift galaxies through the spatially resolved study, using NIRSpec IFS observations, of a galaxy group at $z\sim3.7$ that includes the massive, star-forming galaxy GS$\_$4891.
+Previously observed in CANDELS \citep{groginCANDELSCosmicAssembly2011, koekemoerCANDELSCosmicAssembly2011} as part of the GOODS-South campaign, GS$\_$4891 lies at a favourable redshift to cover a wide range of spectral features from \OIIlines to \SIIlines in a single NIRSpec spectroscopic band at a high spectral resolution.

-This paper is organized as follows.
-In Section~\ref{sec:data_reduction} we describe the NIRSpec observations, the reduction and the analysis of the data.
-In Section~\ref{sec:results} we present the results obtained on the ISM properties and kinematics in the GS\_4891 system, together with a discussion on their implications.
+This paper is organised as follows.
+In Section~\ref{sec:data_reduction} we describe the NIRSpec observations, the reduction, and the analysis of the data.
+In Section~\ref{sec:results} we present the results obtained on the ISM properties and kinematics in the GS\_4891 system, together with a discussion of their implications.
 Finally, the summary of the main results and concluding remarks are presented in Section~\ref{sec:conclusions}.